Support for businesses

 All businesses which qualify for small business rates relief will be eligible for grants of £10,000 and should be contacted directly by their local authority (no need to apply for this).

-We understand that the above measures will be automatically delivered by Local Authorities, with no need for businesses to formally claim them.
+We understand that the above measures will be automatically delivered by Local Authorities, with no need for businesses to formally claim them; however if you think you are eligible and have not heard anything do get in touch with them.

 VAT, income tax and other tax payments